 About Heather Farris >

-In this post, we will go through the seven things that I think you should either stop or continue doing or do differently this year to continue to grow.
-This year I am embracing what I like to call a minimum viable Pinterest solution.
+Pinterest has changed a lot in the years that it has been a marketing platform.
+In today’s blog post, we will go through the seven things that I think you should either stop or continue doing or do differently this year to continue to grow.
+This year I am embracing what I like to minimum Pinterest best practices.

-It’s really not, unless:
+It’s really NOT possible, unless:

 So that is where the minimum viable Pinterest strategy comes in.
 You need to create a minimum of one standard pin per week to build a foundation and to begin building traffic from Pinterest.
 But if you want to see growth you should be pinning 3-5 times per day.